distillpub/post--deconv-checkerboard/index.md

 (See [Dumoulin, et al., 2016](https://arxiv.org/pdf/1606.00704v1.pdf), which uses stride 2 size 4 deconvolutions, as an example.)

-There's probably a lot of factors at play here.
+There are probably a lot of factors at play here.
 One issue, in the case of GANs, may be with the discriminator and its gradients, which we'll discuss more later.
 But a big part of the problem seems to be deconvolution.
 At best, deconvolution is fragile because it is very easily represents artifact creating functions, even when the size is carefully chosen.